the-turing-way/bookdash/organisers-files/organisers_files-2025/emails.md

 The Turing Way Book Dash Planning Committee – November 2024 (Alexandra Araujo Alvarez, Anne Lee Steele, Arielle Bennett, Emma Karoune, Esther Plomp, Goodnews Sandy, Jennifer Ding, Léllé Demertzi, Liz Hare, Patricia Loto)

 ## Day 3

 Hi all,

+Today kicks off the third day of Book Dash! 🎉

+We’re already seeing pull requests opened and merged – and we’re only halfway through the Book Dash!

+As always, our day lead & session leads will be sending alerts in our Slack channel, but as a reminder:
+We have two social sessions planned, during Session 2 (with Kirstie) in English and during Session 4 (con Patricia) in Spanish.
+The Show & Tell is a long-time tradition of The Turing Way community and always a ton of fun, please join us!
+It is already time to start planning your Scriberia images.
+Sign up for a 30-45 minute slot on our pad for day 4 (line 168) and bring your big idea!
+If you haven’t saved all the links we’ve shared – as always, never fear!
+You can find them all on our start page: https://ttw-book-dash-nov24.start.page.

+Please let us know if you have any issues joining the call or have any other questions today.

+Happy Book Dashing!

+Best wishes,
+The Turing Way Book Dash Planning Committee – November 2024 (Alexandra Araujo Alvarez, Anne Lee Steele, Arielle Bennett, Emma Karoune, Esther Plomp, Goodnews Sandy, Jennifer Ding, Léllé Demertzi, Liz Hare, Patricia Loto)

+## Day 4

+Hi all,

+We are already on day four of Book Dash – our last full contribution day! 🎉

+As always, our day lead & session leads will be sending alerts in our Slack channel, but as a reminder:
+Don’t forget that we will have a Scriberia artist joining us all today.
+Sign up for a 30-45 minute slot on our pad for day 4 (line 168) and bring your big idea!
+Our social session will take place during Session 3, hosted by @Emma Karoune.
+Please join us to discuss and feedback on the UNESCO principles for open science.
+As always: if you haven’t saved all the links we’ve shared – as always, never fear!
+You can find them all on our start page: https://ttw-book-dash-nov24.start.page.

+Please let us know if you have any issues joining the call or have any other questions today.

+Happy Book Dashing!

+Best wishes,
+The Turing Way Book Dash Planning Committee – November 2024 (Alexandra Araujo Alvarez, Anne Lee Steele, Arielle Bennett, Emma Karoune, Esther Plomp, Goodnews Sandy, Jennifer Ding, Léllé Demertzi, Liz Hare, Patricia Loto)

+## Day 5

+Hi all,